 GEOL *311.
 Geology of National Parks.
 Overview of geography, geology, and natural history of selected US National Parks.
 Examination of featured natural attractions, processes, and history, including stratigraphy, fossils, canyons, caves, glaciers, volcanoes, and mountains.
 Reflection on Christian environmental stewardship, philosophy and ethics of preserving wilderness areas and the role of National Parks in American culture.
 Three hours lecture.
 No prerequisite.
 (2)

 GEOL 321.
 Earth History and Stratigraphy.
 Basic principles of interpreting Earth history: geologic time, stratigraphic analysis, reconstructing past environments.
-Historical development of geology: catastrophism and actualism.
-Overview of Earth history including origin of earth-moon, tectonics leading to the development of continents, ocean basins, mountain belts, stratigraphic cycles and sequences.
-Three hours lecture, two hours laboratory.
+Actualism, catastrophism and engagement with Christian theology in the historical development of geology.
+Overview of Earth history including origin of Earth-Moon, history of life, stratigraphic record and tectonic activity.
 Field trip ($120 field trip fee).
-Prerequisites: GEOL 201, 211, or 221.
+Prerequisite: GEOL 201, or 211.
+SIP

 GEOL *322.
 Geoarchaeology.
 The application of geology to the solution of archaeological problems.
 Topics include geomorphology and site formation, soils, sedimentary environments and stratigraphy, dating methods, lithic and ceramic petrography and sourcing, geophysical prospecting, Quaternary paleoclimate and paleogeography.
 Three hours lecture and demonstration.
 (2)

 GEOL 342.
 Fundamentals of Geochemistry.
 Principles and applications of Earth’s chemical systems.
 Topics include low (aqueous) and higher temperature phenomena, crystal chemistry, trace-element distribution, isotopic and applied geochemical methods.
 Three hours lecture and three hours lab per week.
-Prerequisites: one introductory geology class (such as GEOL 201, 211, or 221) and one semester of a chemistry lab class is recommended.
-Not offered in 2012-2013.
+Prerequisites: one introductory geology class (such as GEOL 201 or 211) and one semester of a chemistry lab class is recommended.
 (2)

 GEOL 343.
 Fundamentals of Mineral Science.
 A brief survey of theory and applications in mineralogy.
 Emphasis is on chemical classification, modes of occurrence, modern techniques of mineral identification, and utility.
 Three hours lecture and three hours lab per week.
-Prerequisites: GEOL 201, 211, or 221.
+Prerequisites: GEOL 201, or 211.
 Alternate years.
-Offered 2013-14.
 (2)

 GEOL 344.
 General Petrology and Petrography.
 The study of sedimentary, igneous, and metamorphic rocks.
 Lecture sessions present petrogenesis and classification through topics such as lithification/diagenesis, magmatic phenomena, the role of temperature, pressure, and fluids, and plate tectonic settings.
 Laboratory projects include the identification of rock types and their variation, the significance of rock fabrics as observed in hand specimen and thin section, and the study of petrographic suites from classic localities.
 Three hours lecture, three hours lab.
 Field trip ($120 field trip fee).
-Prerequisite: GEOL 201, 211, or 221.
-Suggested: .
+Prerequisite: GEOL 201, or 211.
+Suggested: GEOL 343.
 Alternate years.
-Offered 2012-13.
+Offered 2016-17.

 GEOL 371.
 Introduction to Geographic Information Systems.
 The hardware and software technology of GIS programs.
 Basic concepts of spatial data collection, storage, processing, and interpretation, combined with remote sensing.
 Uses the popular GIS software ArcGIS.
 Three hours lecture, two hours lab.
 (2)